Woodbois

 100. Evidence of fire monitoring and management?

 The company reports using Global Forest Watch data to monitor forest fires and has a proactive three-pronged approach ? effective weed control, firebreak construction, and ring-hoed trees as a preventative measure to fight fires.
 The company also reports that it engages local communities to identify hotspots and has introduced new fire extinguishers across its sites.
-As a result, the company reports that it has not lost a tree to a fire within its concessions.
-However, information on the management of reported fires is not reported by the company.
-This information is self-reported.
+Evidence is not externally verified.

 101. Details/number of hotspots/fires in company FMUs?